pandas-dev/pandas/doc/source/development/contributing_docstring.rst

             Return the first elements of the Series.

-            This function is mainly useful to preview the values of the Series without displaying the whole of it.
+            This function is mainly useful to preview the values of the Series without displaying all of it.

             Parameters
             ----------